War crimes in the 2006 Lebanon War: Targeting of civilians by Hezbollah

 Hezbollah fired rockets, sometimes at a rate of more than 150 per day, at civilian targets throughout the conflict.
-Every major city in northern Israel was hit, including Haifa, Nazareth, Tiberias, Nahariya, Safed, Afula, Kiryat Shmona, Karmiel, and Maalot, along with dozens of kibbutzim, moshavim, and Druze and Arab villages.
+Every major city in northern Israel was hit, including Haifa, Nazareth, Tiberias, Nahariya, Safed, Afula, Kiryat Shmona, Karmiel, and Ma'a lot, along with dozens of kibbutzim, moshavim, and Druze and Arab villages.
 Hezbollah rocket attacks were responsible for all 43 civilian Israeli fatalities in the conflict, including four heart attacks during rocket attacks, in addition to at least 12 military fatalities.
 Because of the bombings by Hezbollah of Israel's northern cities, there was a large displaced Israeli citizen population within Israel.
 "Israeli officials have estimated the number of displaced northern Israelis at 300,000 since the fighting began" on 12 July.
 Many of the displaced Israelis stayed in Israel's southernmost city, Eilat, where hotels were overbooked.
 Some were constrained to camp out on the beach instead.
 Other families stayed in university dormitories in larger cities such as Tel Aviv and Jerusalem or in guests houses in kibbutzim south of Haifa.

 Hezbollah also used cluster weapons which can indiscriminately kill civilians.
 This was the first use of a Chinese made cluster bomb weapon.

 Some Hezbollah statements suggest intentions of deliberately targeting civilians.
 On 24 July Hossein Safiadeen, Hezbollah envoy to Iran, told a conference that included the Tehran-based representative of the Palestinian group Hamas and the ambassadors from Lebanon, Syria and the Palestinian Authority "We are going to make Israel not safe for Israelis".
 He further outlined his organization's strategy of terrorizing Israeli civilians into leaving their country: "We will expand attacks," he said: "The people who came to Israel, (they) moved there to live, not to die.
 If we continue to attack, they will leave."